 But with affiliate marketing revealing that only 0.6% have been affiliates since the boom in 2013, how can being an affiliate pay?

 The answer: innovation.
-By finding innovative industries to conduct affiliate partnerships in, the system can be made to work for you.
+By finding innovative industries to conduct affiliate partnerships in (like click bank affiliate marketing), the system can be made to work for you.
 Here are 3 key industry examples.

 Online gaming industry

 The online gaming industry is a robust enough one to make an affiliate program work.
 Figures indicate that, in 2015, 33% of all gambling revenue came from the online sector.
 Online gaming affiliate marketing works as in a referral scheme, where players receive financial incentives to sign friends up.
 The network spreads with each affiliate gaining if they help widen the circle.
 For example, Gambling Deals offers cashback to those who sign up, with lucrative free money, free spins, and actual cash deals as options to choose from – and promises money back should a friend being referred sign up to play with you.